geoffreylitt/wildcard-onward-paper/paper.md

   - "Section"
   - "Sections"
 abstract: |
   Customizing software should be as easy as using it.
-But most customization methods require a dramatic shift, from using a GUI to writing scripts in a programming language.
+But most customization methods require a dramatic shift from using a GUI to writing customization scripts in a programming language.

   We introduce _data-driven customization_, a new way for end users to extend software by direct manipulation without doing traditional programming.
 We augment existing user interfaces with a table view showing the structured data inside the application.
 When users edit the table, their changes are reflected in the original UI.
 This simple model accommodates a spreadsheet formula language and custom data editing widgets, providing enough power to implement a variety of useful extensions.